 During a stroke, every second counts.
 The physicians, surgeons and staff at St. Mary’s Regional Stroke Center are specially trained to diagnose and treat stroke patients quickly to minimize the amount of damage to the brain.

-St. Mary’s Regional Stroke Center has been awarded Comprehensive Stroke Certification by the Healthcare Facilities Accreditation Program (HFAP), a national independent accreditation organization recognized by the Centers for Medicare and Medicaid Services (CMS).
+St. Mary’s Regional Stroke Center has been awarded certification as a Comprehensive Stroke Center by the Healthcare Facilities Accreditation Program (HFAP), a national independent accreditation organization recognized by the Centers for Medicare and Medicaid Services (CMS).
 Certification confirms that St. Mary’s is providing high quality care as determined by an independent, external process of evaluation.
 The center has also received the Get With the Guidelines Stroke Gold Plus quality achievement award from the American Heart Association and American Stroke Association every year since 2011 for excellence in the treatment of stroke patients.

 Intravenous thrombolytic therapy: Thrombolytic agents, or clot busters, are used to treat an ongoing acute ischemic stroke caused by an artery blockage.
 These agents dissolve the blood clot that is blocking blood flow to the brain.
-Clot-busting medications can be administered intravenously to patients who meet strict criteria and arrive to the Emergency Department in time to allow the medication to be given within three hours of onset of stroke symptoms.
+Clot-busting medications can be administered intravenously to patients who meet strict criteria and arrive to the Emergency Department in time to allow the medication to be given within 4.5 hours of onset of stroke symptoms.

 Intra-arterial thrombolysis: Interventional radiologists administer a small amount of a “clot-busting” drug directly into the artery at the site of the blood clot that is causing the stroke.
 A small catheter is inserted into the artery at the groin and threaded to an artery in the brain.
 This procedure is used to treat strokes caused by a blood clot that is blocking flow of blood through an artery in the brain.